jmbredenberg/Mafia-rules/README.md

 ###Vigilante

-Once per game, a vigilante may attempt to kill any player by tapping them on the shoulder and saying "BANG".
+Once per game, a vigilante may attempt to kill any player by tapping them on the shoulder and saying "BANG" at least ten seconds after deciding to do so.
 If the person died and was mafia (including conscript) or serial killer, or if the person does not die for any reason, then the vigilante gains this ability back, but cannot use it again until the following day.
 Vigilantes are town aligned, and their goal is for the town to win.

 ###Desperado